 When Philadelphia resident Steven Feldman started working the polls in 2017, voter technology hadn’t been updated in decades.

-Voting machines looked like they were from the 1980s, according to Feldman, who is a judge of elections, aka a head poll worker.
+Voting machines looked like they were from the 1980s, according to Feldman, who is a judge of election, aka a head poll worker.
 Things are different now.
 Updates have made voting in Philadelphia much more tech-savvy.

 At Feldman’s Point Breeze polling place and across Philly, voters make their choices on 32-inch touchscreens that electronically record selections and pollworkers use a digital tool to search for residents.
 The modern tech and electronic poll books do make the process more streamlined, he said, at least when people know how to use the equipment.